raspi/BuildingNAS/README.md

 * Product is not genuine
   * Example: cheap "new" LSI 9211-8i HBA's from China on ebay aren't usually genuine hardware and may have issues
   * Serial number might not be valid, so ask for serial number to confirm genuine product from manufacturer
+* Wrong kind of product
+  * SAS breakout cables used for drives and controller looks alike but are different
+    * Forward breakout cable for connecting SATA connectors to drives
+    * Reverse breakout cable for connecting SATA connectors to SAS controller

 ## SAS Controllers
 * Some controllers may be limiting hard drive sizes to for example 2 TB max